#SelenaGomez Songs Rated By #13ReasonsWhy Stars, #Bullying Message Lost

 — Maximum Pop! (@maximumpop) April 18, 2017

-J-14 reported that when singer Zara Larsson expressed her negative opinion of Selena Gomez’s 13 Reasons Why on Twitter, fans of Gomez as well as the show slammed the singer, calling her opinions “irrelevant.”
+J-14 reported that when singer Zara Larsson expressed her negative opinion of Selena Gomez’s 13 Reasons Why on Twitter, fans of Gomez and the show slammed the singer, calling her opinions “irrelevant.”

 Zara Larsson slams the Selena Gomez-executive produced Netflix series ’13 Reasons Why’: “Too unrealistic and romanticizes a revenge suicide” pic.twitter.com/NhW9PHEXWI